 A career in entrepreneurship isn’t right for everyone, but it’s a great option for some people.
 I transitioned from office worker to small business owner (Career Sidekick is my full-time business) and it’s the best thing I’ve ever done.

-If you’re unsure how to get started with this, here are 25 lucrative side hustle & small business ideas.
+If you’re unsure how to get started with this, here are 25 lucrative side-hustle and small business ideas.

 We’ve now looked at some of the highest-paid jobs without needing a degree.
 If you want a job that makes the most money with the least education, this list is where to start.

 As a next step, narrow down the list to a few options that interest you most and then do more research into the requirements.